hpn777/node-orm3/Readme.md

 };
 ```

-## Synchronizing Models

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Syncing-and-dropping-models).

-## Dropping Models

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Syncing-and-dropping-models).

 ## Advanced Options

-ORM2 allows you some advanced tweaks on your Model definitions.
+ORM3 allows you some advanced tweaks on your Model definitions.
 You can configure these via settings or in the call to `define` when you setup the Model.

 For example, each Model instance has a unique ID in the database.
 This table column is added automatically, and called "id" by default.<br/>
 If you define your own `key: true` column, "id" will not be added: